 - A full statement to the editor about all submissions and previous reports that might be regarded as redundant publication of the same or very similar work.
-Any such work should be referred to specifically, and referenced in the new paper.
-Copies of such material should be included with the submitted paper, to help the editor decide how to handle the matter. - A statement of financial or other relationships that might lead to a conflict of interest, if that information is not included in the manuscript itself or in an authors' - A statement that the manuscript has been read and approved by all the authors, that the requirements for authorship as stated earlier in this document have been met, and that each author believes that the manuscript represents honest work, if that information is not provided in another form (see below); and - The name, address, and telephone number of the corresponding author, who is responsible for communicating with the other authors about revisions and final approval of the proofs, if that information is not included on the manuscript itself.
+Any such work should be referred to specifically and referenced in the new paper.
+Copies of such material should be included with the submitted paper to help the editor address the situation. - A statement of financial or other relationships that might lead to a conflict of interest, if that information is not included in the manuscript itself or in an authors' form. - A statement that the manuscript has been read and approved by all the authors, that the requirements for authorship as stated earlier in this document have been met, and that each author believes that the manuscript represents honest work if that information is not provided in another form (see below).

+• The name, address, and telephone number of the corresponding author, who is responsible for communicating with the other authors about revisions and final approval of the proofs, if that information is not included in the manuscript itself.

 The letter should give any additional information that may be helpful to the editor, such as the type or format of article in the particular journal that the manuscript represents.
 If the manuscript has been submitted previously to another journal, it is helpful to include the previous editor's and reviewers' comments with the submitted manuscript, along with the authors' responses to those comments.
-Editors encourage authors to submit these previous communications and doing so may expedite the review process.
+Editors encourage authors to submit these previous communications.
+Doing so may expedite the review process.

-Many journals now provide a pre-submission checklist that assures that all the components of the submission have been included.
-Some journals now also require that authors complete checklists for reports of certain study types (e.g., the CONSORT checklist for reports of randomized controlled trials).
+Many journals now provide a presubmission checklist to help the author ensure that all the components of the submission have been included.
+Some journals now also require that authors complete checklists for reports of certain study types (for example, the CONSORT checklist for reports of randomized, controlled trials).
 Authors should look to see if the journal uses such checklists, and send them with the manuscript if they are requested.

-Copies of any permission to reproduce published material, to use illustrations or report information about identifiable people, or to name people for their contributions must accompany the manuscript.
+Letters of permission to reproduce previously published material, use previously published illustrations, report information about identifiable persons, or to acknowledge people for their contributions must accompany the manuscript.